 LG is using a curved-edge P-OLED display with 20.5: 9 aspect ratio that is also used in theaters and consequently the screen doesn’t feel as broad as a 6.8-inch panel usually would.
 LG sticks to the drop notch and we like that the bezels at the top and bottom are uniformly thick.

 The cover-hinge is sturdy and folds all the way back.
 It serves as an excellent stand and you can choose any orientation or angle to position the Velvet on any flat surface.
-The outer surface doesn’t have a mirror-like finish this year but retains the small ticker display to check notifications and incoming calls.
+Thankfully, the outer surface doesn’t have the annoying and smudge-prone mirror finish this year.
+It retains the small ticker display that can be used to check the time, notification icons, and incoming calls.
 Speaking of which, we had no trouble attending calls without flipping open the cover.

 LG is using an optical in-display sensor that uses green light for illumination (unlike the white light on the latest generation ones) but it’s a lot better than what we have on LG G8x Thinq.
-So far we haven’t had any issue with unlocking speed or reliability.
+We didn’t face any issues with unlocking speed or reliability.

 The phone has dual SIM slots, a hybrid SD card slot, stereo speakers, and also retains the audio jack.